redironbark/FreshEssentials/README.md

 	SelectedItem="{Binding SelectedItem}">
 ```

-In the code behind set the context to the ViewModel
+In the code behind set the binding context to the ViewModel
 ```
 AircraftViewModel viewModel = new AircraftViewModel (this.Navigation);